 - Wrap in clingfilm and refrigerate for 30 minutes.

 - Preheat the oven to 180°C fan.

 - Roll out the pastry on a lightly floured surface (syn accordingly) to the thickness of a £1 coin and cut out as many circles as you can with a 2inch fluted cookie cutter.
 Gather the scraps and continue to cut out circles.
-You should get 20 tarts.
+You should get 20 to 22 tarts.

 - If using a tray that isn’t non stick we advise spraying a little frylight in each hole of the tins.

 - Gently press the pastry circles into the tins.

-- Spoon 1 teaspoon of jam into each tart (you will need to add the extra syns for this, without the filling each tart case is 3.5 syns so add the syns accordingly for the filling you use).
+- Spoon 1 teaspoon of jam into each tart (you will need to add the extra syns for this per tart).

 - Bake in the oven for 15 – 17 minutes or until lightly golden and the filling is bubbling.

 - Leave to cool in the tins for a few minutes before transferring to a wire rack to cool completely.
 This will allow the jam to set and pastry to harden.